 In February 2006, 1,000 restricted shares were issued to each of three independent members of the board of directors under the stock incentive plan.
-One third of the restricted stock granted to each of these directors was vested as of the date of grant, another one third will vest on January 31, 2007 and the remaining third will vest on January 31, 2008.
+One third of the restricted stock granted to each of these directors was vested as of the date of grant, another one third will vest in January 2007 and the remaining third will vest in January 2008.